ImperialCollegeLondon/EpiCollectplus/README.md

 To enable LDAP integration for login:

-On a linux server (tested on CentOS 7), you can run the following commands via command line to ensure ldap is installed and configured:
+On a linux server (tested on CentOS 7), you can run the following commands via command line to ensure LDAP is installed and configured:

 ```
 yum install policycoreutils-python